wikindx/wikindx/trunk/components/plugins/localedescription/README.txt

 v1.3, 2019
 1. Added a check in case there are no languages installed other than English
-2. Adaptation for Wikindx 5.9.1
+2. Adaptation for WIKINDX 5.9.1

 v1.2
 1. Plugin now compatible with WIKINDX v5.x